-This dish showcases what head chef Ben Mounsey from Grafene loves about food and cooking: “I love to use fresh, amazing quality local British ingredients and raise them to a different level with influences from around the world and by focusing on deceptively simple flavour combinations executed with finesse and originality.”
+This dish showcases what head chef Ben Mounsey loves about food and cooking: “I love to use fresh, amazing quality local British ingredients and raise them to a different level with influences from around the world and by focusing on deceptively simple flavour combinations executed with finesse and originality.”

 Preparation time: 60 minutes, plus 30 minutes for brining

 1 large tin of sweetcorn

 1 vanilla pod

 80g miso paste

 ½ bulb garlic